cheesegrits/filament-google-maps/README.md

 ## About The Project

-### First release
+### Filament v3 release

-v1.0.0 has been released, so there will be no more breaking changes.
-I'm sure there will be bugs, though.
+This is the v3 branch, compatible with the recent Filament v3 release.
+At some point soon we will replace the main branch (currently the Filament v2 compatible branch) with this v3 branch, and move Filament v2 support to a v2 branch.

 Please report any you find either on the [GitHub Issues](https://github.com/cheesegrits/filament-google-maps/issues) page, or find me (@cheesegrits) on the [Filament Discord server](https://filamentphp.com/discord).

 ### API Usage